-Scattering Profile is Structured and Non-RRKM.
-In Figures 6(a,c) of Section 3, the percentage of reactants escaping from the bound state as a function of loops in the bound region is shown.
+In Fig. 6a and c of Section 3, the percentage of reactants escaping from the bound state as a function of loops in the bound region is shown.
 The resulting scattering profile, which is derived from the 4D intersection volumes computed via the Monte Carlo integration method, is structured; that is, it is not a simple exponential decay.
-Moreover, its temporal analogue or lifetime distribution, i.e., scattering as a function of time can also be computed (see Figures 6(b,d)).
+Moreover, its temporal analogue or lifetime distribution, i.e., scattering as a function of time can also be computed (see Fig. 6b and d).
 We note the similarity between the time profile and the "loops" profile.
 Both results stress that the phase space is not structureless, and that there is a need to take into consideration the tube dynamics and non-RRKM effects when computing reaction rates.